-First of all, we give the identity and task description of LLMs in the prompt, according to \citet{li2023large}, we know that giving LLMs emotional motivation (you are an excellent Chinese Spell Checking model) can effectively stimulate LLM's comprehension.
-The task description requires the LLMs to only correct spelling mistakes, thus limiting the LLM's semantic rephrasing of the input sentence.
-Since CSC task requires the input sentence and the output sentence to be equal in length, the LLMs is required not to add any other explanations and descriptions when performing CSC task, so as to require that the length of the sentence output by the LLMs and the input error correction sentence are equal.
-Please note that this does not mean that LLMs will not semantically rewrite the input sentence or change the sentence length after such a request.
-This can only minimize the role of LLMs in these issues.
+First of all, we give the identity and task description in the prompt.
+According to \citet{li2023large}, we know that Role Attribution (``You are an excellent Chinese Spell Checking model") can effectively stimulate LLMs' comprehension.
+The task description requires the LLMs to only correct spelling mistakes, thus limiting the LLMs' semantic rephrasing of the input sentence.
+Since the evaluation of CSC task requires the input sentence and the output sentence to be same length, the LLMs are required not to add any other explanations and descriptions of output, so as to ensure the length remains unchanged.

-Next, We give three pairs of input sentences and their corrected sentences, carefully selected from the corresponding training set of the dataset we use.
+Then, we give three pairs of input sentences and their corrected sentences as examples, carefully selected from the corresponding training set of the dataset we use.
 From \citet{DBLP:conf/coling/LiuLCL10}, Chinese text errors are primarily caused by characters that are visually and phonetically similar.
 These three sentence pairs contain a set of phonetic errors, a set of glyph errors, and a set of correct sentences that do not need to be corrected.